kazewong/flowMC/joss/paper.md

 ## Key features

 - Since `FlowMC` is built on top of `Jax`, it supports gradient-based sampler such as MALA and Hamiltonian Monte Carlo (HMC) through automatic differentiation.
-- `FlowMC` uses state-of-the-art normalizing flow models such as rational quadratic spline (RQS) for the global sampler, which is very efficient in capturing local features with relatively short training time.
+- `FlowMC` uses state-of-the-art normalizing flow models such as rational quadratic spline for the global sampler, which is very efficient in capturing local features with relatively short training time.
 - Use of accelerators such as GPUs and TPUs are natively supported.
 The code also supports the use of multiple accelerators with SIMD parallelism.
 - By default, Just-in-time (JIT) compilations are used to further speed up the sampling process.
 - We provide a simple black box interface for the users who want to use `FlowMC` by its default parameters, yet provide at the same time an extensive guide explaining trade-offs while tuning the sampler parameters.